ubports/locationd/docs/installation.md

 !!!
 Note:
-    The `locationd:network-manager` plug will be only connected if the network-manager snap was installed on the system.
+    The `locationd:network-manager` plug will be only connected if the network-manager snap is installed on the system.

     The `locationd:ubx` plug needs to be connected to a slot offering access to the serial port to be used by the `ubx` provider inside